 While 506(c) provides an exemption from registration that allows an issuer to advertise its offering, it has stringent requirements.
 Moreover, additional securities laws are applicable when the services of third parties are used to advertise an issuer’s Rule 506(c) offering.
 These laws include but are not limited to Section 17(b) of the Securities Act as well as the anti-fraud provisions.
-In addition, as of July of this year, issuers conducting Rule 506 offerings are prohibited from using the services of certain persons and entities who are subject to the SEC’s bad actor rules.
+Issuers conducting Rule 506 offerings are prohibited from using the services of certain persons and entities who are subject to the SEC’s bad actor rules.

 Rule 506(c) provides tremendous benefits for companies that might otherwise have trouble bringing themselves to the attention of potential investors, but there are numerous pitfalls for the issuers who do not comply with its requirements.
 Most importantly, they must bear in mind that while advertisements will of necessity be broadly directed, only accredited investors may participate in the offering.
 Issuers must take “reasonable steps” to verify that all investors to whom they sell securities are accredited, which was not required of them in the past.
 Overzealous promotion of a Rule 506(c) offering could increase the work an issuer must perform in order to be “reasonably” certain all of its investors qualify.